Sandi A. Hohn: Early life

 In 1978, Sandii sang the end title theme for the Japanese release of Agatha Christie's Death on the Nile, which became a top 20 hit in Japan.
 This gave Sandii and Makoto the opportunity to record a follow-up album.
 With limited time and budget, the album "Mystery Nile" consists of disco and pop cover versions including "Dancing Queen" by ABBA.
 Sandii and Makoto used fake English names on the record - "Sandy O'Neil" and "Theo Layer".

 Other guest appearances include the albums "Dead End" and "Monkey Magic" by Godiego plus "Melting Pot" by Yamamoto Sho, whose backing band became Ippu-Do (including future Japan member Masami Tsuchiya.

 In 1979, again using the name "Sandy O'Neil", Sandii released the disco track "Hey!
 King Kong", which failed to become a hit.
-The same year saw Sandii's first guest appearance with the Yellow Magic Orchestra on their album Solid State Survivor.
-Right at the end of '79 the Y.M.O. and Sandii began to record her debut for Alfa Records, "Eating Pleasure", featuring lyrics by Yellow Magic Orchestra lyricist, Chris Mosdell, who, as he had done for YMO's Solid State Survivor also wrote the bulk of the lyrics for "Eating Pleasure".
+The same year saw Sandii's first guest appearance with the Yellow Magic Orchestra on their 1980 album X00 Multiplies.
+In early 1980, Y.M.O. and Sandii began to record her debut for Alfa Records, "Eating Pleasure", featuring lyrics by Yellow Magic Orchestra lyricist, Chris Mosdell, who, as he had done for YMO's Solid State Survivor also wrote the bulk of the lyrics for "Eating Pleasure".
 At this point Makoto also wound up the Sunset Gang and Sandii & The Sunsetz were born.
 The two groups had the same members, but Sandii became lead vocalist.
 The collaboration with Mosdell would go on to produce some of the band's biggest hits over the next four years.
 Sandii and Makoto are on record as saying they were influenced by the sound and success of Blondie and later became friends with Debbie Harry and Chris Stein.

 In 1996 Sandii recorded the first of her "Hawaii" albums and became increasingly involved in Hula culture.
 Sandii now runs two Hula schools, in Harajuku, Tokyo and Yokohama and has a TV series on NHK, contributing to the popularity of Hula dance in Japan and allowing Sandii to release roughly two albums a year of Hawaiian and other Pacific style music.
 In late 2005 Sandii achieved the rank of Kumu Hula and celebrated with an event at a shrine in Ise, with old friend Haruomi Hosono providing the music.